asgrim/ha-events/README.md

  - Turn on your office lights when your computer starts
  - Turn off your office lights when your computer shuts down

-Todo:

- - When screen lock/unlock happens, send events
+ - When screen lock/unlock happens, turn office lights off/on respectively

 ## Usage